paczos/edami-hac-python/README.md

 # Comparison and summary
 Although both K-MEANS and HAC split data into clusters, they have different understanding of the shapes of their results.
 K-means assigns each data-point to a single cluster, whereas HAC creates hierarchy of nested sets.
 Simple randomized heuristic allowed for implementation of k-means that finds reasonably good clustering quickly.
 That was not the case with HAC.
 In spite of outputting correct and complete results, it was painfully slow.
 Its base time complexity was `O(n^3)` but conceptual limitations of R made it drastically slower compared to theoretical speed.
-If one has to really use HAC in R language, then it is much more convenient to implement a C++ of this algorithm and use the builtin R interfacing mechanisms for calling external procedures written in a different language.
+If one has to really use HAC in R language, then it is much more convenient to implement this algorithm in C++  and use the builtin R interfacing mechanisms for calling external procedures written in a different language.

 Which of these two algorithms one should choose depends on the task being solved.
 When one needs a flat partition of data-points into groups that are similar, then k-means is the way to go.
 On the other hand, if one is interested in finding structure in the data, then HAC should be used.